acidanthera/MacKernelSDK/README.md

     - In `hid`, `serial`, `usb` due to missing overrides and KPI deprecation in favor of `DriverKit`
     - In `OSUnserialize.h` due to `OSStringPtr` misuse
     - In `KUNCUserNotifications.h` due to KPI deprecation
+    - In `IOSCSIParallelInterfaceController.h` due to missing overrides
+    - In `IOPCIBridge.h` due to missing overrides